-- 1% unlimited cash back on every purchase you make
+1% unlimited cash back on every purchase you make

 	- Plus an additional 1% unlimited cash back as you pay for those purchases, whether you pay in full or over time.

-This all comes with no caps, no category restrictions, no quarterly enrollment hoops, no rotating categories.
+	This all comes with no caps, no tiers, no category restrictions, no quarterly enrollment hoops, no rotating categories.
 All with no annual fee.
 The only way you don’t get your 1% + 1% total is if you default on your bill and don’t even make the minimum payments.
 You can redeem your cash rewards in full as soon as it totals $25 or more, via check or statement credit (i.e. if you have $31.44, you can get a check for $31.44).

 	You say that if pay your bill, then this is either a 1.99% or 2% cash back card.
 Why?
 Imagine you put $100 on the charge, 1% is earned so you have $1.
 Then you redeem that $1 (ignore minimums for this example) for a statement credit (as opposed to paper check) which means Citi actually “paid” for $1 of the $100.
 So you pay the remaining $99 and get an additional 1% or $0.99 back.
 Final tally: $1.99 back on $100 in purchases, or 1.99% back.

 	If you charged $1,000 per month, the difference between 1.99% and 2% per month would be a whopping 10 cents per month, or $1.20 per year.

 	Obviously, you’ll want to pay in full every month (unless taking advantage of the 0% APR promo rate on purchases) as to not rack up interest charges which can quickly offset your cashback rewards.

 	0% Intro APR on Balance Transfers for 18 months.
 After that, the variable APR on both purchases and balance transfers will be 14.24%, 17.24%, 20.24%, 22.24%, and 24.24%, based on your creditworthiness.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.